cjcrjc/ResearchWebscrapper/README.md

 Usage
-To use these scripts, make sure to install the required dependancies with: pip install torch torchvision tkinter opencv-python pynput matplotlib numpy Pillow multiprocess fitz requires.io PySimpleGUI selenium bs4 requests pandas scikit-learn
+To use these scripts, make sure to install the required dependancies with: pip install torch torchvision opencv-python pynput matplotlib numpy Pillow multiprocess pymupdf requires.io PySimpleGUI selenium bs4 requests pandas scikit-learn frontend sudo apt-get install python3-tk
 Then just run the run.py file in the main directory and provide the desired search keyword when prompted.
 It will take a few minutes to process end-to-end but after it's finished there will be a folder, rcnn/cropped, containing desired SEM images.